 The plant itself comes with diverse variations, including colors such as black, purple, and green.
 It is excellently adapted for living within a constrained container.
 This ensures that you have complete control over how much it grows.

 These plants are excellent examples of tropical houseplants.
 However, becoming familiar with it is a great idea before deciding if it is the right choice for you.
-You can find a fair amount of info in this guide.

 8. Butterfly Plant